MicrosoftDocs/dynamics365smb-docs/business-central/admin-add-an-email-account.md

 > [!NOTE]
 > The SMTP connector functions in the same way as previously in [!INCLUDE[d365fin](includes/d365fin_md.md)].
 For more information, see [Set Up Email](admin-how-setup-email.md).

-Two people can use the same address, for example, sales@cronus.com.
-To do that, you must go to Azure AD to allow multiple users to use the same account.
-To do that, go to Microsoft 365 admin center, Active Users, choose the user, choose Mail blade, and Manage email account, and then Send on behalf of permissions.
-Add the account to use, and then save you setting. **This is the new send on behalf of feature** You must make sure that all users have access to the account if you choose a shared account.

-## Set up email accounts
+## Set Up Email Accounts
 To quickly add an account, use the **Set up email** assisted setup guide to complete the process.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Setup Email Accounts**, and then choose the related link.
 2. Fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

-## Assign accounts to processes
+## Assign Accounts to Business Scenarios
-Email is often used for specific business scenarios.
-For example, you might want to send sales documents from one account, and purchase documents from another.
-You can specify which scenarios that you want to use an account for.
+You can use specific email accounts for specific business scenarios.
+For example, you can set up Business Central so that all users always send sales documents from one account, and purchase documents from another.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Email Accounts**, and then choose the related link.
 2. Choose the account to define scenarios for, and then choose **Process**, and then **Setup email scenarios**.